BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 **Feedback and system dynamics.** This is the oldest cybernetic concept and simultaneously the one that has penetrated furthest into computer science, for instance in control engineering.
 But the systems-theoretical perspective would invite us to consider feedback loops not only within technical systems, but also between technical, social, and psychological systems.
 The changes that a technical system triggers in its social environment return to the technical system as altered usage and altered expectations.
 Modeling or at least anticipating these loops is difficult but ignoring them is dangerous.

 At this point an objection might arise: should computer science now pursue sociology and psychology?
 Do we not lose precisely the sharpness that makes us productive when we expand into such breadth?
 The objection deserves to be taken seriously but it rests on a misunderstanding.
 The goal is not to replace computer science with systems theory or to retrain programmers as sociologists.
-The goal, in my mind, is something more modest: computer scientists should learn to consciously perceive the limits of our models.
+The goal, in my mind, is something more modest: computer scientists should learn to consciously perceive the limits of their models.

 An architect need not be a structural engineer in order to know that they need one and when they need one.
-A software engineer need not be a social scientist in order to know that their system intervenes in social systems with their own dynamics that she does not fully understand.
+A software engineer need not be a social scientist in order to know that their system intervenes in social systems with their own dynamics that they do not fully understand.
 Systems-theoretical thinking gives her the vocabulary to name these boundaries, and might provoke her to ask the right questions, to bring in the right expertise.
 This would be, I think, no weakening of the discipline, but a consistent maturation that is long overdue given present circumstances.

 Compare it with the development of software quality over recent decades.
 It was once not a self-evident part of *computational thinking* {% cite wing:2006 %} to reflect on security, accessibility, data protection, or energy efficiency.
 These aspects were introduced into the discipline through external demands, for example, through legal regulation, social debate, spectacular failures, and so on.
 Today they belong, if not yet always ideally, to the canon.